wargabasdat/Seleksi-2023-Tugas-1/README.md

 </div>

 The data will be scrapped and then preprocessed with the steps of **Data Cleaning** and **Data Transformation**.
 All the preprocessed steps is done using **pandas** and **numpy** in Python programming language.
 After the data is preprocessed, the data will be stored in a RDBMS using MySQL.
-This exporting steps are done with the **mysql.connector** libraries in Python programming language.
+This exporting steps are done with the **mysql.connector** library in Python programming language.
 First thing first, I initially chose PostgreSQl as the RDBMS.
 But unfortunately, the PostgreSQL installation got somekind of error and did not seem to be working.
 Therefore, I changed the chosen RDMS to MySQL since I have already installed it for the long time.
 In addition, I believe that MySQL is sufficiently well-known to be used for data storing.

 ## **Program Specification**
 The program specification that I used in order to develop the programs are displayed as below: